 As you discuss where you’d like to apply to college, you should begin to create a list of potential options with your parents and guidance counselors.
-On this list, you should include the schools and specific programs to which you’d like to apply.
-Then, do your research to find out the types of essays each school requires and the deadlines for each application.

 This list will act as a guide for planning how many essays you’ll need to write.